When is the Mooncake Festival Celebrated?

 Chinese Garden Festivities

 Another place you should not miss if you wish to witness the Mooncake Festival in all its glory is the Chinese Garden.
-Here, too, the streets are decorated with stunning lanterns and fragrant flowers and stalls are lined up along the pavements selling mooncakes and tea.How to Reach Chinese Garden
+Here, the streets are also decorated with stunning lanterns and fragrant flowers, and stalls selling mooncakes and tea are lined up along the pavements.

 The Mooncake Festival is the perfect occasion to indulge in gratitude actively.
 It is the ideal festival to cheat your diet with some delicious and delectable mooncakes.
-So, fuel the artist in you as you set colourful lanterns into the sky and enjoy the festive culture around you.
+So, fuel the artist in you as you set colorful lanterns into the sky and enjoy the festive culture around you.